I also note many gedcoms at ancestry.com and elsewhere that depict an incorrect ancestry and spouse for him.

-Two men named John Hayes
+Two men named John Hayes in Granville County

 Despite the relatively large number of Hayes families in Granville County, there seem to have been only two men named John Hayes.
-One of them was in Granville County by May 1764 when he bought land on Nut Bush Creek from Richard Searcy.1 A few months later on 6 October 1764 John Hayes bought 197 acres on Crooked Run from Richard Searcy and on the same day he and Susannah his wife sold 226 acres on Crooked Run to Leonard Linsey.2 This John Hayes died in 1784, predeceasing “our” John Hayes by several decades, when his widow Susannah filed an inventory of the esstate.
+One of them was in Granville County by May 1764 when he bought land on Nut Bush Creek from Richard Searcy.1 A few months later on 6 October 1764 John Hayes bought 197 acres on Crooked Run from Richard Searcy and on the same day he and Susannah his wife sold 226 acres on Crooked Run to Leonard Linsey.2 This John Hayes died in 1784, predeceasing “our” John Hayes by several decades, when his widow Susannah filed an inventory of the estate.
 3

 John Hayes, son of Joshua Hayes